-The key difference between RDBMS and DBMS is that RDBMS applications save data in a tabular form, whereas DBMS applications do it in the form of files.
+The key difference between RDBMS and DBMS is that RDBMS applications save data in a tabular form, while DBMS applications do it in the form of files.

-Check SQL Command cheat sheet to understand basic concepts SQL Commands and prepare for the interview.
+Check SQL Command cheat sheet to understand basic concepts SQL commands and prepare for interviews.

 What is SQL?

-One of the significant aspects of using SQL is that with a single command, one can retrieve multiple records in a database.
+One of the significant aspects of using SQL is that you can retrieve multiple records in a database with a single command.

 What is MySQL?

-MySQL is an open-source RDBMS owned by Oracle that performs specific functions/operations and manages relational databases through SQL commands.
-It is written in C and C++ and supports major platforms, such as Windows, UNIX, Linux, and macOS X. It can be installed on a server or even on a desktop.
+MySQL is an open-source RDBMS owned by Oracle that performs specific functions or operations and manages relational databases through SQL commands.
+It is written in C and C++ and supports major platforms such as Windows, UNIX, Linux, and macOS X. It can be installed on a server or even on a desktop.

-MySQL offers the ability to tailor the source code as per requirements and grants multi-user access to databases.
-It is scalable, fast, and reliable, and it offers an easy way to start a low-memory/disk/CPU database.
-It is one of the core components of LAMP (Linux, Apache, MySQL, and PHP), which is an open-source web-service stack.
+MySQL offers the ability to tailor the source code as per the requirements and grants multiuser access to databases.
+It is scalable, fast, and reliable, and it offers an easy way to start a low-memory disk or CPU database.
+It is one of the core components of LAMP (Linux, Apache, MySQL, and PHP,) which is an open-source web-service stack.